 Managing Volatility Risk in Today’s Markets

-Alex Piré of Seeyond discusses strategies investors can consider for managing market turbulence after a long period of low volatility.
+Alex Piré, Head of Client Portfolio Management for Seeyond, discusses strategies investors can consider for managing market turbulence after a long period of low volatility.

 - Volatility can be unpredictable – but after seven years of a low volatility environment, investors may have been lulled into a false sense of security.